All articles

 Vienna hosted the most international meetings in 2024 with 154 events (ICCA)

-Horizontal bar chart ranking the five cities that hosted the most international meetings in 2024: Vienna 154, Lisbon 143, Singapore 128, Barcelona 119, Paris 117 per ICCA
+Horizontal bar chart ranking the top international meeting cities in 2024: Vienna 154, Lisbon 153, Singapore 144, Barcelona 142, Prague 131 per ICCA

-The top five international-meeting cities in 2024:
+The top international-meeting cities in 2024 (selected rankings from ICCA GlobeWatch):

 RankCityInternational meetings hosted